 An “integrated science” course serves the purpose of a “general science” course covering both the physical and life sciences.
 These courses are “integrated” in that the fields of science are not compartmentalized.
 For example, in describing the physics of light, we show how this applies to the inner workings of our eyes, which, in turn, are sensitive to visible light in great part because of the chemical composition of our atmosphere.
 Our high school and jr. high integrated science courses each cover the same material.
 The high school level course, described below, is more intensive with longer lessons as well as more rigorous unit exams.
-You should know that this particular full version course is the most comprehensive of all our courses featuring our newly minted biology video lessons.
-This curriculum is used by colleges for a two semester college-level sequence.
-At a slower pace, this course could reasonably be extended over a two year period for a full two years of high school science credit.
+You should know that this particular full version course is the most comprehensive of all our courses including biology lessons.
+At a high school pace, this course is reasonably extended over a two year period for a full two years of high school science credit.
 Year one: physics and chemistry.
 Year two: biology, earth science, and astronomy.
-Listed on a separate page we also have our lower level integrated science “explorations” course appropriate for the junior high school student (Grades 7 – 9).
+Listed on a separate page we also have our lower level integrated science “explorations” course appropriate for the middle school student (Grades 7 – 9).

 Conceptual Integrated Science, Full Version (Grades 9+) $165 (A two year course)